Friday, 30 December 2022

 Suzette (シュゼット) (ಸುಜೆಟ್): A long lost Mangalorean Catholic friend of Matangi, who turns out to be Jerom’s estranged daughter.

-Skanda (スカンダ) (स्कंद): Jun’s pen pal from northern Bali in Indonesia.
+Skanda (スカンダ) (स्कंद): Jun’s pen pal from West Bengal in India.

 Matangi (マタンギ) (मातंगी) (ಮಾತಂಗಿ) (মাতংগী):

-Noriko (法子): Noriko is a rather stubborn female recluse, whose husband was kidnapped by Hafgan’s cult and got hypnotised into becoming the White Skull, only to backfire on it.
+Noriko Sendo (仙道法子): Noriko is a rather stubborn female recluse, whose husband was kidnapped by Hafgan’s cult and got hypnotised into becoming the White Skull, only to backfire on it.
 She is also Kana’s mother by the way.

-Eizo Kodama (純児栄蔵): Jun’s father from a merchant family gone nouveau riche, a Guinea Pig experimented horridly by a terroristic mad scientist, becoming a part time shapeshifting, farting werewolf as a result.
+Eizo Kodama (純児栄蔵): Jun’s father from a merchant family gone nouveau riche, a Guinea Pig experimented horridly by a terroristic mad scientist but then reunites with Jun when he becomes a man.

-Michiko Yamada (山田美智子): Jun’s peasant mother, kidnapped by a camaraderie of Japanese mad scientists and unwillingly experimented to become a part time glowing were-bat.
+Michiko Yamada (山田美智子): Jun’s peasant mother, kidnapped by a Japanese mad scientist and unwillingly experimented to become a part time were-beast.
+She dies being eaten by the Mande Barung King.

 The recurring characters

-The White Skull (ホワイトスカル) (বগা মূৰৰ খুলি): Also known as Hibiki Moriyama (森山響), he is Kana’s father, who was brainwashed by a cult (once run by Hafgan as confirmed in his memo) led by the Horned Skull.
+The White Skull (ホワイトスカル) (বগা মূৰৰ খুলি): Also known as Hibiki Moriyama (森山響), he is Yasuko and Kana’s father, who was brainwashed by a cult (once run by Hafgan as confirmed in his memo) led by the Horned Skull.
+He is heavily painted to look like a skull, hence the alias.

 Amaethon (アメソン): The rather unattractive looking Amaethon is a hairy yeti like character who often is a recurring antagonist in some stories.

-Ceridwen (セリドウェン/ケリドウェン): Aka Ceridwen Danby (セリドウェン・ダンビー/ケリドウェン・ダンビー), she is Guinevere’s friend.
+Ceridwen (セリドウェン/ケリドウェン): Aka Ceridwen Danby (セリドウェン・ダンビー/ケリドウェン・ダンビー), she is Guinevere’s friend who was unwillingly kidnapped by the Horned Skull.

 Arianrhod (アリロード): Blue eyed brunette Ari is from a British Isles-Indian family with Welsh Roots.